Information for Users of PAF

 Back to Top

-Better Handling of Broken Families
+Better Handling of Step Families

 PAF lets you indicate that a child is adopted by his/her parents.
 AQ lets you separate the parent ties.
 For example, you could indicate that the mother might be the Biological mother, while the father is Adoptive.
 (You must be using the AQ database to utilize this feature, as the PAF database won't support it.)